ruby/ruby/doc/ractor.md

 * `T_FILE` (`IO`, `File`): support to send accepted socket etc.
 * `T_STRING` (`String`): support to send a huge string without copying (fast).
 * `T_ARRAY` (`Array'): support to send a huge Array without re-allocating the array's buffer.
-However, all of referred objects from the array should be moved, so it is not so fast.
+However, all of the referred objects from the array should be moved, so it is not so fast.

 To achieve the access prohibition for moved objects, _class replacement_ technique is used to implement it.